What are healthy carbohydrates for people with type 2 diabetes and prediabetes?

 Take a look at this apple verse apple juice comparison.

 As you can see, eating the whole apple provides 19 g total carbs, 3 g fiber, 14 g sugar.
 Whereas, if you drink 1 cup apple juice, it sharply increases the carb and sugar count, and decreases fiber.
-It helps to have a visual comparison right?

 Now we’ve already covered all the white processed forms of grains above.
 Things like white rice, white pasta, white bread, white flour, and packaged foods that often contain simple carbs, and sorry to say but these all have to get the cut.